spdx/spdx-spec/chapters/4-file-information.md

 </File>
 ```

-## 4.15 File Attribution Text <a name="4.15"></a>
+## F.15 File attribution text field <a name="4.15"></a>

-**4.15.1** Purpose: This field provides a place for the SPDX data creator to record, at the file level, acknowledgements that may be required to be communicated in some contexts.
-This is not meant to include the file's actual complete license text (see `LicenseConcluded` and `LicenseInfoInFile`), and may or may not include copyright notices (see also `FileCopyrightText`).
-The SPDX data creator may use this field to record other acknowledgements, such as particular clauses from license texts, which may be necessary or desirable to reproduce.
+**4.15.1** Purpose: This field provides a place for the SPDX data creator to record, at the file level, acknowledgements that might be required to be communicated in some contexts.
+This is not meant to include the file's actual complete license text (see `LicenseConcluded` and `LicenseInfoInFile`), and might or might not include copyright notices (see also `FileCopyrightText`).
+The SPDX data creator might use this field to record other acknowledgements, such as particular clauses from license texts, which might be necessary or desirable to reproduce.

 **4.15.2** Intent: The intent is to provide the recipient of the SPDX file with acknowledgement content at a file level, to assist redistributors of the file with reproducing those acknowledgements.
-This field does not necessarily indicate where, or in which contexts, the acknowledgements need to be reproduced (such as end-user documentation, advertising materials, etc.) and the SPDX data creator may or may not explain elsewhere how they intend for this field to be used.
+This field does not necessarily indicate where, or in which contexts, the acknowledgements need to be reproduced (such as end-user documentation, advertising materials, etc.) and the SPDX data creator might or might not explain elsewhere how they intend for this field to be used.

 **4.15.3** Cardinality: Optional, one or many.